evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - routing header with routing types from 0 to 6 inclusive ;

-- atomic fragment header (i.e., more flag = 0 and offset = 0) or varying frame length 512, 1280, and 1492 octets;
+- atomic fragment header (i.e., more flag = 0 and offset = 0) or varying frame length 512, 1280, and 1500 octets;

+- non-atomic fragment header (i.e., more flag = 1 and offset = 0) or varying frame length 512, 1280, and 1500 octets;

 - authentication header with dummy SPI followed by UDP/TCP header and a 38 octets payload.